ERICBURDONANDTHEANIMALS

 Simon & Garfunkel, Eric Burdon and The Animals, Johnny Rivers, Beverly, Lou Rawls, The Paupers, The Association

-June 17, 1967: Athletic Field, Cypress Community College, Monterey, CA: Grateful Dead, Quicksilver Messenger Service, Jam
+June 17, 1967: Athletic Field, Cypress Community College, Monterey, CA: Grateful Dead, Quicksilver Messenger Service (Open Jam)

 June 27-28-29-30, July 1-2, 1967: Fillmore Auditorium, San Francisco, CA: Chuck Berry, Eric Burdon and The Animals, Steve Miller Blues Band

-While playing at The Fillmore, the group hangs out with The Grateful Dead and others in San Francisco.
+While headlining at The Fillmore, the Animals hung out with The Grateful Dead and others in San Francisco.
 The still relatively new Steve Miller Blues Band backed Chuck Berry for his sets, and parts of their performances were released on a Chuck Berry album.

 The Whisky was a prestige gig in Hollywood.
 Bands were paid union scale, but all of the cool people in Hollywood and the record industry came out to see what’s happening.
-The Animals subsequently return to London.
+The Animals subsequently returned to London.
+Research by Mark Skobac suggests that the Animals only played through July 8 (Saturday) although they were advertised to perform through July 9.

 July 21, 1967: Orchid Ballroom, Croydon, London: Eric Burdon and The Animals

-The Animals spent August and September in London, but I do not know if there was extensive touring.
+The Animals spent August and September in London, but they only played intermittently.

 August 11, 1967: The National Jazz, Pop, Ballads and Blues Festival, Windsor: Eric Burdon and The New Animals, The Nite People, Syn, Tomorrow, The Marmalade, The Move , The Small Faces

-August 26, 1967: Pink Flamingo Club, London: Eric Burdon and The Animals, Paper Blitz Tissue
+August 26, 1967: Flamingo Club, London: Eric Burdon and The Animals, Paper Blitz Tissue

 August 27, 1967: Woburn Abbey, Woburn: Festival of The Flower Children with the Small Faces, The Move, Eric Burdon (appearing with but advertised without The Animals), Jeff Beck Group, Denny Laine, Alan Price Set, Zoot Money & Dantalian’s Chariot, Marmalade, Tomorrow, The Gass, Tangerine Peel, Tiles Big Band, The Dream

-September 8, 1967: Roundhouse, London: Eric Burdon and The Animals
+September 8, 1967: UFO at The Roundhouse, London: Eric Burdon & The New Animals, Aynsley Dunbar

 October 1, 1967: Mojo, Sheffield: Eric Burdon and The Animals